Malaria medicinal plants

 Treatment usually starts with a drug derived from quinine.
 This treatment depending on symptoms presented by each person, can be complemented (not substituted) with other treatments against malaria and its symptoms.

 Clearly, physicians should be aware of their decision, by means of assessing different drugs interaction.

 Red cinchona or quinine (Cinchona pubescens): It is a plant that contains an alkaloid called quinine, very well-known to be used against malaria disease.
 It was formerly used for its properties to reduce fever, but it has now been replaced by another plants, specially white willow (Salix alba), which has the same antifebrile effect.

-Red cinchona infusion is made with ¾ l water to 3 tablespoons Quina, boil half an hour and should be taken in the morning, afternoon and evening.
+Red cinchona infusion is made with ¾ l water and 3 tablespoons of quinine.
+Boil half an hour and take it in the morning, afternoon and evening.

 Other natural remedies are:

 Milk thistle preparations protec the liver against the destructive effects of malaria

 Milk thistle (Silybum marianum) It is a plant that is often used as a preventative or as a complement of the treatment of malaria.
 It is used in cases of liver failure, as it helps to purify the liver, reducing the effort required by this organ to eliminate toxic substances from contaminated blood.